adrianRfeeger/ezShareCPAP/README.md

    pyinstaller ezShareCPAP.spec
    ```

    - This will create a standalone executable in the `dist` folder.
 Move the generated application to your `Applications` folder.
+Continue install as per the instructions  "From Release Version" from step 4.

 ## Usage